wp-plugins/flyzoo/readme.txt

 == Description ==

-All you need to chat on your e-commerce, community or blog: help your customers with live support chat, engage and grow your community with chat rooms and private (one-to-one) conversations.
+All you need to chat on your e-commerce, community or blog.
+Help your customers with live support chat, engage and grow your community with chat rooms and private (one-to-one) conversations.
 Try your chat now!

 * Chat Rooms: full featured group chats with avatars, emoticons, moderation, image/video preview and more...